Yüksek Hızlı Tren

-Yüksek Hızlı Tren or YHT (High Speed Train) is a high-speed rail service operated by TCDD Transport in Turkey.
+Yüksek Hızlı Tren or YHT (High Speed Train), operated by TCDD Transport, is the high-speed rail service in Turkey.
 Branded as "YHT", they are TCDD Transport's flagship passenger train service and the only high-speed rail service in the country.
 As of 2025, the network spans 1385 km and serves major cities like Istanbul, Ankara, Eskişehir, İzmit, Konya, and Sivas.
 Expansion of the system is underway and the network is expected to reach Edirne, Afyonkarahisar, Adana, and İzmir in the 2020s.